blrobin2/pages/README.md

 ## Usage

-In this package, everything except the pages themselves are hidden behind the [Auth middleware](http://laravel.com/docs/5.1/authentication#protecting-routes), you will need to register a new administrator.
-By default, the `auth/register` route is open, so I would create it that way.
+In this package, everything except the pages themselves are hidden behind the [Auth middleware](http://laravel.com/docs/5.1/authentication#protecting-routes), so you will need to register a new administrator.
+We provide a view for `auth/register` by default, so I would create one that way.

 ### Routes